How to Help an Alcoholic

 Twelve Step meetings provide the opportunity for a newly sober person to find a substitute for their drinking.
 In programs like Alcoholics Anonymous, alcoholics can replace an unhealthy network of drinking buddies with a group of authentic, recovering friends.
 They’ll learn what it means to break old habits, how to take new and better action, and to live by spiritual principles (think honesty, responsibility, integrity and humility).

 Many family members, particularly parents and siblings, carry around a sense of responsibility for their loved one’s alcoholism.
 We’ll hear families say, “Where did I go wrong?” or “It’s all our fault because we got divorced.”
 But it’s critical to know you aren’t to blame for someone’s disease.
 Talk to a professional, like a counselor, therapist or social worker, so they can help you understand the genetic and lifestyle components of alcoholism.

 8. Look for what an alcoholic is doing, not what they’re saying.

 Don’t buy into “promises.”
 Watch what they do.

-Aside from the suggestions above, it’s best to keep healthy distance from an active alcoholic.
+Keep a healthy distance from an active alcoholic.

 Additional Resources & Articles For Friends & Family of Alcoholics